forrestbao/MLClass/6_Neural_Networks/hw5_and_6.md

 # HW 5: Neural networks I and HW 6: Neural networks II

 HW5 due Apr.
-18 and HW6 due Apr.
-25. Both are Sundays and both at 11:59PM central time.
+16 and HW6 due Apr.
+23. Both are Sundays and both at 11:59PM central time.

-Help sessions for answering HW-related questions:

-* HW5: Saturday, Apr.
-17, 7-8PM
-* HW6: Saturday, Apr.
-24, 7-8PM

 **Pre-compiled PDF** is [here](https://www.dropbox.com/s/ziub9g1d5sjws4l/hw5_and_6.pdf?dl=0).
 Command to compile on your own: `pandoc hw5_and_6.md -o hw5_and_6.pdf`  Figures were compiled from their LaTeX source files under `figs` folder.